tytydraco/yessleep/out/My_Fear_is_a_Curse_a_Paradox_and_a_Key.md

 I’d known the man my whole life.
 He lived alone in a three-story house down the street for the last forty years.
 Never found himself a wife, never had any kids.
 When he retired from his job as a mechanical engineer, Mr. Muller finally pursued his genuine passions; custom-built toys.
 His shop never seemed to get much business, but I don’t think that was the point.
 Unburdened by the financial strain that comes with having a family, he’d accumulated a small fortune for himself over the years, which allowed the shop to remain afloat even if it wasn't turning a profit.

-We had a certain kinship, Mr. Muller and me.
-He was an outcast, too; his eccentricities kept people at arm’s length.
+We had a certain kinship, Mr. Muller and I. He was an outcast, too; his eccentricities kept people at arm’s length.
 But he was always kind to me, day in and day out, taking me in and patching up my injuries, both physical and mental.

 Despite our close relationship, I never disclosed the specific details of my fears to him.
 Embarrassment had stitched my lips shut.
 He knew I was different, like him, and that made me a target for people like Jack, which made what he did nearly impossible to explain.